Home Multi-Country Search About Admin Login

 Fossils

 Radiolarians have been the main focus of study (Fig. 5.5 in Ueno & Charoentitrat, 2011, shows the suites of assemblages from Eifelian through Anisian.
-Lower Devonian graptolites Monograptus hercynicus, Monograptus yukonensis and Monograptus aequabilis s. ssp. were found in black shale (Jaeger et al. 1968); Middle to Upper Devonian radiolaria Stigmosphaerostylus sp. and Trilonche sp. were found in chert about 30–40 m above the lower black siliceous shale.
+Lower Devonian graptolites Monograptus hercynicus, Monograptus Yukonensis and Monograptus aequabilis s. ssp. were found in black shale (Jaeger et al. 1968); Middle to Upper Devonian radiolaria Stigmosphaerostylus sp. and Trilonche sp. were found in chert about 30–40 m above the lower black siliceous shale.

 Age